nasa/PRECiSA/README.md

    ```
    $ cabal v1-sandbox init    # Creates a new sandbox.
                               # Old cabal versions may need the command `cabal sandbox init` instead

+   $ cabal v1-update          # Downloads the latest list of packages from the Hackage repository.

    $ cabal v1-install --enable-optimization --extra-lib-dirs=<kodiak-directory>
    ```